furball514/TheMoneroPug/README.md

 * See price/volume in both BTC and USD
 * See price/volume from different exchanges
 * See the latest Bitcointalk.org, r/monero, r/xmrtrader, monero.stackexchange, Poloniex trollbox post.

-**Coming up in versions 1.1.0 and higher.**

-* Option to see more posts
-* Better,compact layout
-* Stability
-* See Candlesticks for different time periods
-* See stacked bar chart comprising of Volume, High and Low
-* Choose between types of Reddit feed (eg. Hot,New,etc.)
-* Show converted markdown (Reddit posts)
-* Option to see rounded-off price changes
-* Cryptocompare API
-* Fixed issues with Bitcointalk API
-* Optimized script loading
-* Colour coded
-* Proposed- to see charts as background theme for newtabs , minified files ,npm

-[//]: # (fallback individual page listing btctalk add and check numberpages / pagenumbers etc.)

 [![7.png](https://s12.postimg.org/sezr3l5b1/image.png)](https://postimg.org/image/elbeejcpl/)